bsonnek/Azure-NetApp-Files-Workbook-and-Monitoring/ANF-MonitoringAndAlerting/readme.md

 		 - Cycle through all Azure NetApp Files and export the storage stats to the Log Analytics workspace custom table
 		 - Alerts will be triggered if the storage usage is above 90% for 30 minutes
          - Alerts will be triggered if the Snapshots are older than 2 days
- - Logic Apps (2) - You will need to finalize the last step to trigger an email, teams chat, etc..
+ - Logic Apps (2) - You must finalize the last step to trigger an email, teams chat, etc...
 	 - LA-PRD-ANF-LowStorage - The Runbook will Invoke the API and Trigger this Logic App to alert
 	 - LA-PRD-ANF-NoSnapshot - The Runbook will Invoke the API and Trigger this Logic App to alert
  - Log Analytics Workspace